yanshouwang/clover-vscode/README.md

-# Clover extension for VSCode.
+Clover extension for VSCode.

 ## Features

 - stlessvm: A snippet for StatelessViewModel
 - stfulvm: A snippet for StatefulViewModel
-- stlessvvm: A snippet for StatelessWidget with StatelessViewModel
+- stlessv: A snippet for StatelessView
-- stfulvvm: A snippet for StatefulWidget with StatefulViewModel
+- stfulv: A snippet for StatefulView